maryletteroa/maryletteroa.github.io/_posts/2021-06-13-machine-learning-pipeline.md

 - Model deployment
 - Batch prediction

-Here is repository containing template projects involving data analytics principles e.g. machine learning templates 👉 [Data Analytics](https://github.com/maryletteroa/data_analytics)

-Still fairly unfamiliar with cloud technologies so currently looking into Google Cloud Products as well.
+Still fairly new to cloud technologies (I used Google Map API, and DialogFlow before) and so currently looking into Google Cloud Products ☁️.